Views on the meaning of Mishima's death: Desire to commit seppuku

 Just as Mishima wrote in Confessions of a Mask that he was deeply attracted to the masochistic martyr's death in Guido Reni's painting Saint Sebastian, which he first saw at the age of 13, his tendency to find beauty in a spectacular and horrific way to die can also be seen from his fondness for Hiroshi Hirata's historical gekiga, and it has often mentioned that his sensual taste for and obsession with seppuku can be seen in his work Patriotism, a film Patriotism he starred in, and his homosexual-themed short story Love's Penance (愛の処刑, Ai no shokei).

 According to Hiromichi Nakayasu (中康弘通), a seppuku researcher who had spoken about seppuku with Mishima before he wrote Patriotism, has explained that the desire to commit seppuku is unique to the Japanese, and that it stems much more from narcissism than from masochism, and that people who are interested in seppuku, regardless of gender, "have their spiritual tradition of seppuku, that is, the ritual solemnity and the tragic beauty of sublime self-sacrifice, imprinted on their adolescent minds, and have grasped the significance of seppuku as a medium that connects the two poles of love and death, like a conditioned reflex."
 He also has explained "although, even among such people, while some choose seppuku as a way to commit suicide, no one commits suicide because they want to commit seppuku".

-Incidentally, at one time, there were speculations and rumors that it was a "homosexual double suicide" (lovers suicide) between Mishima and Morita, regarding those speculations, John Nathan has interpreted that while Mishima must have felt sexually attraction to Morita, but Morita did not have any such complicated feelings and was simply thinking about dying as a patriotic soldier.
+Incidentally, at one time, there were speculations and rumors that it was a "homosexual double suicide" (lovers suicide) between Mishima and Morita, regarding those speculations, John Nathan has interpreted that while Mishima must have felt sexually attracted to Morita, Morita did not have any such complicated feelings and was simply thinking about dying as a patriotic soldier.
 (Note: Not long since after the incident, there were speculations and rumors that it was a "homosexual double suicide" between Mishima and Morita, and the police received inquiries from reporters of weekly magazines asking whether there were any autopsy findings that would indicate homosexuality, but the police chief denied it with a wry smile, saying that there were absolutely no such traces.
 As it was originally planned for all five of them to commit suicide together, and it became clear that Morita had met a girl the night before the incident, and Mishima had tried to stop Morita's suicide until the very end, so in recent years, this theory of a "homosexual double suicide" has not been treated as a decent view.)
 Kunio Suzuki (鈴木邦男) of Issuikai, who was on friendly terms with Morita and other Tatenokai members and knew Morita's character well, also has said that if Mishima had forced a homosexual relationship on Morita or any of his fellow members, the Tatenokai would have fallen apart.